There will never be a shortage of things for you to do and people that want your time.

 DELEGATE

-You can hire your own full-time assistant for as little at $350 per month– that’s not a typo.
+You can hire your own full-time assistant for as little as $350 per month– that’s not a typo.
 I’ll bet you didn’t realize you could actually afford to have one or multiple VAs (virtual assistants) to take care of repetitive tasks, so you can focus on strategic, relationship-oriented tasks.

-Consider whether you want to remain a one person show or leverage a team, since there are pros and cons.
+Consider whether you want to remain a one-person show or leverage a team since there are pros and cons.

 DELETE